Ed Wang

-Edward Kai Wang (born March 12, 1987) is a former American football offensive tackle.
-He played college football at Virginia Tech and was drafted by the Buffalo Bills in the 2010 NFL Draft.
+Edward Kai Wang (born March 12, 1987) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Virginia Tech Hokies and was selected by the Buffalo Bills in the 2010 NFL draft.
 Wang was the first full-blooded Chinese player to both be drafted and to play in the NFL.

-High school career
+Early life

 Wang was born in Fairfax, Virginia.
 He attended Stone Bridge High School in Ashburn, where he was selected the Gatorade State Player of the Year in 2004.

 College career

 Wang attended Virginia Tech and was awarded 2009 All-ACC Second-team for his performance at left tackle for the Hokies.
 He was given the nickname, "Godzilla" due to his aggressive playing style, size, and Asian heritage.

 Professional career

 Buffalo Bills

 Wang was selected with the 9th pick in the 5th round (140th overall) by the Buffalo Bills.
 During the 2010 NFL season, he was a reserve offensive lineman and played in six games, starting none.
 He was waived/injured by the Bills on September 3, 2011, and placed on injured reserve on September 4.
 He was released by the Bills on November 8, 2011.